October 27th is National Drug Take Back Day.

 Across the country, you can turn in unwanted prescription medication for safe, anonymous disposal.

 90 Americans die each day from opioid overdose.
-Drug Take Back Day is the perfect time to ditch drugs, and take back your life.
-Here’s three steps:
+If you’re in recovery or thinking of quitting, Drug Take Back Day is the perfect time to ditch the drugs and ensure your home is a temptation-free zone.

 1. Find your local #drugtakebackday sites here: https://takebackday.dea.gov/ and ditch prescription drugs.

 Prescription opioids are powerful drugs that don’t belong next to aspirin in our medicine cabinets.
 80% of people who misuse prescription opioids get them from friends or family members, and this is especially true for users 18-25 years old.
 4-6% of people who misuse prescription drugs transition to heroin.
 Each year, Drug Take Back Day focuses on getting those often misused pills off of bathroom shelves.

 If you’re a Michigander ready to clean out your medicine cabinet, Michigan’s Opioid Prescription Engagement Network has listings of all sites participating in Drug Take Back Day.